Floods and Grants Pass

 How to Protect Our Community

-Gilbert Creek and other creeks are drains that carry rainwater out of the city to the Rogue River and on to the ocean.
-When the creeks and the river become clogged with trash, debris or heavy vegetation, flooding is increased.
-City ordinances protect our drainage ways by prohibiting the dumping of materials into waterways and the construction of buildings and fences less than 20 feet from the top of the bank.
+Keeping creeks and drains clear of debris and garbage is one of the easiest ways to reduce flood risk.
+Gilbert Creek and other creeks carry rainwater out of the city to the Rogue River.
+When waterways become clogged with trash, debris or heavy vegetation, flooding and flood risk is increased.
+City ordinances protect our community by prohibiting the dumping of materials into waterways and the construction of structures and fences within 20 feet from the edge of the bank.

 To report dumping, a blocked creek, or an illegal development, please call 541-450-6060.